-Mentally Ill: Who goes to Prison and Who Goes to Psych Institutions
+Mentally Ill: Who Goes to Prison?
+Who Goes to Psych Institutions?

 People with a severe mental disorder who commit a crime and who are incarcerated have different characteristics compared to people who are hospitalized after committing an offense.
 These are the findings of a study by researchers at the Institut universitaire en sante mentale de Montreal (IUSMM) and the Institut Philippe-Pinel de Montreal (IPPM), affiliated with the University of Montreal.